 - Portable air conditioners venting through a hose

-The mini-split air conditioner is extremely popular and can cool a large area, but requires professional installation.
-Through-wall models require a carpenter’s expertise to create the hole, but avoid intruding on the view through your window.
+The mini-split air conditioner is extremely popular and can cool a large area but requires professional a/c unit installation.
+Through-wall models require a carpenter’s expertise to create the hole but avoid intruding on the view through your window.

 Importance of Energy Efficiency